Thursday, February 20, 2025

 If you have a +$500 budget you don’t need to settle for integrated GPUs or the low entry level dedicated GPUS (MX150, MX250, MX230).

-Depending on your budget you can have any of the following dedicated GPUs which will ALL run the game at +80fps on High Settings (except those in gray).
+Depending on your budget you can have any of the following dedicated GPUs which will ALL run the game at +60fps on Very High Settings (except those in gray).

 NVIDIA Cores vRAM Speed